A $5k$-vertex Kernel for $P_2$-packing: Main rules

-\begin{lemma} On a reduced unit partition without $(4,0)$-, $(3,1)$-, or $(3,0)$-units, if there exists a unit $U$ (not $(0,3)$-unit) with $d_2(U) \ge 3$, but Exchange Rule~\ref{rule:leaf} is not applicable, then we can find a reducible set in polynomial time. \end{lemma} \begin{proof} Let $C$ be the set of leaves whose representing nodes can be reached by leaf-alternating paths from leaves in $U$, and $A = N(C)$.
-By Lemma~\ref{lem:peripheral}, $C$ is an independent set, and $A$ consists of core vertices.
-Since Exchange Rule~\ref{rule:leaf} is not applicable, and $(4,0)$-, $(3,1)$- or $(3,0)$-units do not exist, for each core vertex in $A$, its unit has at least two leaves in $C$.
+\begin{lemma} Let $\cal U$ be a reduced unit partition without $(4,0)$-, $(3,1)$-, or $(3,0)$-units.
+If there exists in $\cal U$ a unit $U$ with (i) $d_2(U) > 3$, or (ii) $d_1(U) > 0$ and $d_2(U) = 3$, but Exchange Rule~\ref{rule:leaf} is not applicable, then we can find a reducible set in polynomial time. \end{lemma} \begin{proof}

+We take all the leaf-alternating paths with $t_1$, the first leaf, from $U$, and let $C$ denote the set of leaves in them.
+By Proposition~\ref{pro:extra-edges} and Lemmas~\ref{lem:peripheral}, $G[C]$ consists of isolated vertices and all vertices in $N(C)$ are core vertices.
+Since Exchange Rule~\ref{rule:leaf} is not applicable, for each core vertex in $N(C)$, the unit containing it has at least two leaves.
 Hence $C$ is a reducible set. \end{proof}

-After an application of Exchange Rule~\ref{rule:twig} or \ref{rule:leaf}, core vertices of a $(0, 1)$-unit or $(0, 0)$-unit may become peripheral, and hence may turn a reduced unit partition into unreduced.
+After application of Exchange Rule~\ref{rule:twig} or \ref{rule:leaf}, a core vertex of a $(0, 1)$-unit or $(0, 0)$-unit may become a peripheral vertex, thereby turning a reduced unit partition back to a general unit partition.
 Therefore we may need to reapply Exchange Rules~\ref{rule:single-unit}--\ref{rule:consolidate-2}.
-Precisely we use Exchange Rule~\ref{rule:twig} to eliminate $(4,0)$-, $(3,1)$-, $(3,0)$- and $(2,2)$-units; and when Exchange Rule~\ref{rule:twig} is not applicable, we use Exchange Rule~\ref{rule:leaf} to eliminate $(1,4)$-, $(1,3)$- and $(0,4)$-units.
-Although Exchange Rule~\ref{rule:leaf} may turn a $(2,1)$-unit into a $(2,2)$-unit that triggers Exchange Rule~\ref{rule:twig}, we will show in the next section Exchange Rule~\ref{rule:twig}--\ref{rule:leaf} can be applied at most $O(k)$ times.
+Moreover, Exchange Rule~\ref{rule:leaf} may turn a $(2,1)$-unit into a $(2,2)$-unit, and hence trigger the application of Exchange Rule~\ref{rule:twig}.
+We are able to show that these two exchange rules can be applied a polynomial number of times; we defer the issue of the running time to the next section.

-At this point, $(2,1)$-, $(2,0)$-, and $(1,2)$-units are the only despotic units.
-Only net-units and $(2, 1)$-units have more than five vertices, and it remains to bound the number of them by the number of small units.
-For democratic units, we use $s_{\mathrm{net}}$, $s_{\mathrm{bull}}$, $s_{\mathrm{pendant}}$, and $s_{C_5}$ to denote the number of, respectively, net-units, bull-units, pendant-units, and $C_5$-units.
-For other units, we use $s_{a, b}$ to denote the number of $(a, b)$-units.
+If neither Reduction Rule~\ref{rul:component} nor Exchange Rules~\ref{rule:single-unit}--\ref{rule:leaf} is applicable, then the only despotic units that can exist in a general unit partition are $(2,1)$-, $(2,0)$- and $(1,2)$-units.
+Therefore, of all units, only net-units and $(2, 1)$-units have more than five vertices.
+We now try to bound the number of these two type of units by the number of other smaller units.
+We use $s_{\mathrm{net}}$, $s_{\mathrm{pan}}$, $s_{C_5}$ and $s_{\mathrm{bull}}$ to denote the number of, respectively, net-, pan-, $C_5$- and bull-units, and use $s_{a, b}$ to denote the number of $(a, b)$-units.